 PRODUCTION: 220 cases (6 pack)

 LOCATION, SOIL, CLIMATE: The vineyards are located in the town of Mambrilla, at 849 meters (2,785 ft.) elevation.
 They lie within the northern central area of the Ribera del Duero DO (Zone 2), in the province of Burgos in Castilla y LeÃ³n.
 The vineyard's topsoil is composed of clay and limestone and the subsoil is gravel.
-Relatively fertile, the soil has plenty of organic material with good water retention.
+Relatively fertile, the soil has plenty of material with good water retention.
 To offset an undesirably high rate of vegetative growth, Juan Carlos reduces yields by thinning grape clusters from 20 to 8 per vine and by allowing other wild herbs to flourish around the vines.
 This foliage acts to absorb the potentially excessive water and nutrients from the soil.
 In reducing the vine's yield and vigor, Juan Carlos maximizes the intensity and concentration of the grapes.
 The area's climate has an average temperature from April-October of 60.5F and the average annual rainfall is 18.9 inches.
 From its higher altitude, Ribera del Duero's northern central area within Burgos has a cooler climate than either Toro or Rueda, to the west and southwest, respectively.
 Here, the wines are usually darker, more concentrated and have more forward aromas than wines made in the western part of Ribera del Duero.
 An extreme Continental climate, with cool nights and hot days with moderately low rainfall, provides a longer ripening period, and results in wines with greater complexity and more expressive, intense aromas.
 The temperatures at Vizcarra's vineyards are warmer than the neighboring bodega TorremorÃ³n and cooler than Hornillos Ballesteros-Mibal.
 Harvest usually begins the first week of October and ends by mid-month.

 TASTING NOTES: Lurid ruby.
 Heady aromas of fresh dark berries, cherry liqueur, vanilla, potpourri and incense, along with a minerally topnote.
 Sweet and velvety in texture, offering intense, palate-staining blackberry, cherry cola and rose pastille flavors enlivened by a jolt of juicy acidity.
 Velvety tannins build slowly on the impressively long, penetrating finish, which leaves behind notes of dark berry preserves and candied flowers.-- Josh Raynolds